- I’m interested in starting a new group. What do I have to do?

 - Plan.
 If you believe strongly in your idea and are ready for the commitment of creating a new group, it’s time to create the skeleton of your organization and get others on board.
 To register a new organization, you will need at least 5 members and a basic constitution.
 At minimum, your group’s constitution should include a clear mission statement, information on how people join, clarification of your group leadership’s responsibilities, and a dissolution clause.

 - Register.
 In order to access space, recruit at the Student Organizations Bazaar, and apply for university funds, student organizations must register with the Yale College Dean’s Office.
-The Yale College Dean’s Office registers new groups twice in an academic year, from August 1st to September 15th and from January 1st to February 1st.
+The Yale College Dean’s Office registers new groups twice in an academic year, in the Fall and the Spring.
+For exact registration dates, visit this website.
 Registration takes place through Yale Connect.
 If you’ve missed the deadline, you will need to wait until the next semester to register your group.
 In the meantime, consider partnering with other organizations to host events.

 - Affiliate.
 After you’ve registered your organization with the YCDO, you are free to connect with any relevant campus centers.
 Campus centers include, but are not limited to, the Cultural Centers, OISS, Dwight Hall, the Chaplain’s Office, the School of Engineering and Applied Sciences, and the Yale Entrepreneurial Institute.
 Affiliation with a campus center may allow you access to additional resources, including funding and space.
 Each affiliation process is unique and varies in formality, so reach out directly to the center if you have questions about affiliation.